Get the Best WordPress Backup

 Step 1: Install Duplicator

 Additionally, Duplicator makes it easy to migrate your website to a new hosting provider or domain name.
-Once you create a backup, this can be transferred to any location that hosts WordPress.
+Once you create a backup, this can be transferred to any location that supports WordPress.

 To get started, choose a subscription for Duplicator Pro.
-Although it is available as a free plugin, you’ll need to upgrade to access remote storage options.
+Although it is available as a free plugin, you’ll need to upgrade to access remote storage options like:

 Now you’ll need to activate your license key.
 Navigate to the Duplicator Settings page and click on the Licensing tab: